 After the power play overs, Roy and Bairstow looked in complete control with big hits and rotating the strike.
 Andile Phehlukawyo broke the partnership getting the wicket of Jonny Bairstow with a slower delivery for 23.
 Bairstow and Roy added 72 runs for 2nd wicket.
 Eoin Morgan came to the crease and initially struggled against Shamsi.
 Roy looked in complete control and reached his fifty off just 22 balls.

-England were in complete control with Roy and Morgan at the crease.
-Beuran Hendricks who was not given an over till then, got the wicket of Roy for 70.
+England was in complete control with Roy and Morgan at the crease.
+Beuran Hendricks who was not given an over till then got the wicket of Roy for 70.
 Roy and Morgan added 41 runs for the 3rd wicket.
-In the next over, Phehlukawyo dismissed Joe Denly to bring back South Africa into match.
+In the next over, Phehlukawyo dismissed Joe Denly to bring back South Africa into the match.
 Ngidi bowled a brilliant 18th over giving away 5 runs and picked wicket of Ben Stokes.
 With 23 runs required off 2 overs, Eoin Morgan hit 2 fours and a six to complete his fifty off 33 balls.
-Hendricks dismissed Morgan off the last ball to leave Ngidi with 7 runs.
+Hendricks dismissed Morgan off the last ball to leave Ngidi with 7 runs in the last over.

-In the last over, Ngidi showed nerves by dismissing Tom Curran off the 2nd ball and then deceived Moeen Ali with slower one.
+Ngidi showed nerves by dismissing Tom Curran off the 2nd ball and then deceived Moeen Ali with a slower one.
 With 3 runs required off 1 ball, Adil Rashid was run out to give South Africa thrilling 1 run win.